developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/Java Persistence Hibernate and JPA Fundamentals/Section 04/README.md

 3. **NOTICE** the parts may not be shared.
     - Example, the rooms are not shared with your neighbor.

+- This is in general:
+> This is an **object-oriented design concept**.
+> It means building an entity out of smaller parts (components).

 # 20. Entities and Value Types.

 > [!NOTE]